Syzygy106/NFTs-for-Non-Devs/README.md

 ```
    Full guide: https://book.getfoundry.sh/getting-started/installation

-2. **Get testnet ETH**
+2. **Get funds for deployment**
-   Use a faucet for Sepolia or your chosen testnet
+   - For testing: Use Polygon mainnet (low fees, OpenSea supported)
+   - For production: Ethereum mainnet or your preferred L2

 ### Choose Your Scenario